Weight Loss Calculator

 More often than not, weight loss diets set you up for short term success and long term failure.
 At first, you lose weight quickly but then you always crash and gain it all back (and then some).

 But this weight loss calculator is different.
 It’s designed to help you burn body fat without losing lean muscle.
-As a result, you’ll lose weight and keep it off.
+So you’ll lose weight and keep it off.

 How the Weight Loss Calculator Works